towaquimbayo/1800_202210_teambby28/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Kiefer.
 I am putting this line here.
+* Hi my name is Towa.
+I'm excited about this project because its a fun course.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS